 Our long-term ambition is to help increase the attractiveness of the teaching profession.
 Without excellent teachers – no new Nobel Prize laureates!

 Pontus Thunblad, Nobel Prize Museum, transmitting audience questions to the stage.

 The first Nobel Prize Teacher Summit was held on 6 October 2017 in Stockholm, Sweden with the theme ‘A World with Fake Facts Needs True Teachers!’
 The program featured Nobel Laureates Shirin Ebadi, Herta Müller and Bernard Feringa, as well as other prominent speakers.

-The 2021 theme – “In the Flood of Facts” addresses what teachers can do to prepare students to distinguish facts from values?
+The 2021 theme was “In the Flood of Facts” What can teachers do to prepare students to distinguish facts from values?
 How do we teach strategies to debunk lies?
 What methods can we use to encourage curious questions and critical thinking?
 And is it even possible to teach trust?